AI-driven donor scoring software bags spot in top 10 fundraising ideas

 Dataro’s AI software was among the 10 selected projects from 152 innovative ideas and 87 proven concepts submitted to the competition.

-The recognition came from Reimagining Fundraising, a group of 14 in
+The recognition came from Reimagining Fundraising, a group of 14 international nonprofit organisations that banded together to crowdsource ideas to reimagine the future of charitable fundraising.

 Proven concepts like Dataro’s donor scoring software were evaluated by leading fundraising experts and the most outstanding ideas were selected for the final pitching event, held online last week.